marshreddy/docs/tapi/default.md

 **ClosestToTime** (the default) returns itineraries absolutely closest to the requested date; earliest for **DepartAfter**, and latest for **ArriveBefore**.

-**FewestTransfers** returns itineraries with fewest connections between vehicles, and then also prioritising by closest to time.
+**FewestTransfers** returns itineraries with fewest connections between transport vehicles, and then also prioritising by closest to time.

 #### Filter